The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 h.
 The Chaplain

-i.
-The Executive Director shall be an Ex-Officio member without vote.
+j.
+The Chief Executive Officer shall be an Ex-Officio member without vote.

 2. They shall meet at the call of the President.